List of Pani Poni characters: Supporting characters (Class 1-D)

 Tsurugi often helps Misao find her lost pets.
 He has a serious, conservative demeanor and gets top grades in his class.
 His "caring for lost children" stat in the image refers to episode seven, in which he returns Ichijo's missing little sister.
-He has a German grandfather.
+He has a German mother in the manga, and a German grandfather in the anime.
 Tsurugi often criticizes Misao for her odd like in animals though ends up helping her nonetheless.